Download the jLog User’s Guide (PDF)

 The Refresh button will refresh the eQSL and LoTW user lists.
 This is particularly important for LoTW since the list contains a last active date.

-Another example of WSJT-X callsign coloring:
+Another example of WSJT-X callsign colouring (old colour scheme):

 In the example above, YH2 and YH5 are prefixes that has not been confirmed.
 BH6LIG and BD4STG has already been worked.